The Golden Horde (board game)

 The Golden Horde is a two-player combat board game that was published by Excalibre Games in 1978.

 Description

 The Golden Horde is a strategy game designed by Dennis O'Leary and R.J.
 Hlavnicka, with artwork by R.P.
 Winther, that simulates the Mongol conquests of Asia and Europe in the first half of the 13th century.
-One player controls the Mongol side and the other player controls their main opponents (Poles, Hungarians, Russians, Bulgars, Georgians, Alans, Kumans, people of Hsi-Hsia, Chinese, Kara-Khitans, people of the Khwarizmian Empire and people of Sung), called "the Allies".
+One player controls the Mongol side and the other player controls their main opponents (Poles, Hungarians, Russians, Bulgars, Georgians, Alans, Kumans, people of Hsi-Hsia, Chinese, Kara-Khitans, people of the Khwarazmian Empire and people of Sung), called "the Allies".